anthonymo/ScTool_Wpf/README.md

 Another server module is neo-cli node which temporarily embedded in the neo-gui-nel project

 We currently just deployed the API for testnet.
-The current server is for development and will change quite frequent, we recommend  deploying your own server if you like the tools.
+The current server is for development and will change quite frequently, we recommend  deploying your own server if you found these tools useful.

-We use the client/server design because there are many requests for NEO smart contract Web development tools.
+We use client/server design because there are many requests for NEO smart contract Web development tools.
 The APIs are all ready for the web development tools.

 ## Features